walterxie/JPMSTest/README.md

 # JPMSTest

-Can we depend on the different versions of a library under the Java Platform Module System?
+Can we depend the same Java module on the different versions of a library under the Java Platform Module System?

 My answer is __yes__.